cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-ETALONNAGE VENUS-EN.md

 # Context

-CS Group responsabilities for Studies for the calibration of VENuS are as follows:
+CS Group responsabilities for Studies for the calibration of Venus are as follows:
-* Study, development, in-flight acceptance support
+* Study, development, recipe support in flight

 ![Main Picture](Project-CNES-DTQTIS-ETALONNAGE VENUS-EN pict 1.png)

 The features are as follows:
 * Improvement of the lunar disk extraction method (Laplace filter)
-* Quantification of CT1 and CT2 type residual noise
+* Quantification of residual noise of type CT1 and CT2
-* Analysis of temporal drift after updating official parameters (PO)
+* Analysis of the temporal drift after updating of official parameters (PO)
-* Saving in calculation time by band-to-band reprojection
+* Gain in computing time by reprunction band to band
 * New pixel filtering method
 * Improvement of the statistical results file
-* Comparison to desert method calibrations
+* Comparison to calibrations of the desert method
-* Analysis of the Moon and Deserts calibration results of a new phase corresponding to a change in altitude
+* Analysis of the moon calibration results and deserts of a new phase corresponding to an altitude change

 # Project implementation

 The project objectives are as follows:
-* Improve calibrations by sighting the Moon
+* Improve calibrations by the Moon's aim
 * Script (SNO method) for its integration into the operational chain (SAG)
-* Use of the Moon calibration script for the in-flight recipe after orbit change
+* Use of the moon calibration script for flight recipe after change of orbit

 The processes for carrying out the project are:
-* Study, tests, regular progress updates
+* Study, regular advancement points

 # Technical characteristics

 The solution key points are as follows:
-* Not applicable
+* Incommensurate